How to count words in Python

 Advanced word counting approaches

-Building on the basics, you can tackle more complex text analysis by using specialized libraries, creating custom classes, or optimizing for memory with generators.
+Building on these fundamentals, you can tackle more complex text with specialized libraries, custom classes, and memory-efficient generators for greater control and scale.

 Using NLTK for tokenization and word counting